Five perfect wine pairings with vegan dishes

 A deliciously complete and complex-flavored Sandlands’ Chenin Blanc wine carries a fruity flavor, with a dash of floral scent.
 It is more enhanced with its stony-hued texture.
 It pairs well with Vegan Smoky-grilled half-Salmon, nachos, and spicy red-hued onion rings along with Kite Hill whipped cheese.
 The white-creamy textured cheese strikes a perfect balance between the acidic and citrus-fruit essence of Sandlands’ Chenin Blanc wine.
 Add-on the smoked salt lox bagels to complete this lovely delectable pairing.

 So, here you go!
-Get your sleeves up and brace your taste-buds to savor the perfect pairing of wine and the vegan delicacies.
+Get your sleeves up and brace your taste-buds to savor the perfect pairing of wine and the vegan delicacies or standards like a vegan burger.
 Most of the dishes have the innate qualities to do justice to the non-vegan food-lovers as well.
 Stir your soul, and give go-in for a gastronomical roll-over with these perfect combinations.
 Veganism is never sacrificing, and it is a sheer pleasure for the palate!